mitchell/selfpass/README.md

 a semi-automated fashion locally and to GCP thanks to Docker.

-In addition to the service there is `spc` (**s**elf**p**ass **C**LI), which is a fully fledged *selfpass* client capable of interacting with the whole selfpass API and creating AES-CBC encrypted credentials using a *private key* and *master password*.
-All of which is done using mutual TLS and an AES-CBC encrypted config.
+In addition to the service there is `spc` (**s**elf**p**ass **C**LI), which is a fully fledged *selfpass* client capable of interacting with the whole selfpass API and creating AES-GCM encrypted credentials using a *private key* and *master password*.
+All of which is done using mutual TLS and an AES-GCM encrypted config.

 #### Service Roadmap